Brazilian Marine Corps: Imperial Brazil

-Shortly after independence, in 1822, the unit was renamed Rio de Janeiro Artillery Battalion of the Navy (Batalhão de Artilharia da Marinha do Rio de Janeiro).
+Shortly after Brazil's independence in 1822, the Battalion of Fusilier-Sailors was renamed the Rio de Janeiro Artillery Battalion of the Navy (Batalhão de Artilharia da Marinha do Rio de Janeiro).
 In this early phase, the CFN was a naval artillery corps, later named Imperial Navy Artillery Brigade (Imperial Brigada de Artilharia de Marinha, 1826) and Navy Artillery Corps (Corpo de Artilharia de Marinha, 1827).
 This was one of the Imperial Brazilian Navy's cadres of personnel, alongside the Fleet Corps (Corpo da Armada), and the only properly militarized cadre.
 Its commander was an army artillery officer, who was also given command of the Fortress of São José.
 Military campaigns were largely maritime, owing to the difficulty of transport by land.
 Throughout the tumultuous regency period (1831–1840), the Navy Artillery Corps was deployed against internal revolts and was itself behind one of them, on 6 October 1831, leading to the bombing of Cobras Island by the fleet and its occupation by the army and National Guard.

 The force was renamed Corps of Naval Fusiliers (Corpo de Fuzileiros Navais, 1847), later Naval Battalion (Batalhão Naval, 1852), and converted into naval infantry.
 Its personnel was drawn from the Artillery Corps and officers of the Fleet Corps in commission.
 In 1852 it comprised 64 officers and 1,216 enlisted personnel in eight companies of riflemen and two artillery batteries.
 Total strength was small compared to the Army.